Tax Forms Used When Selling a Business

-3) Schedule D is generally used to report long-term and short-term capital gains and losses on the sale of securities (e.g., stocks and bonds).
-In addition, a net gain on Section 1231 assets from Form 4797 is generally entered on Schedule D as a long-term capital gain.
+Schedule D is generally used to report long-term and short-term capital gains and losses on the sale of securities (e.g., stocks and bonds).
+However, a net gain on section 1231 assets from Form 4797 is also entered on Schedule D as a long-term capital gain.

-Form 8949, Sales and Other Dispositions of Capital Assets was introduced in 2011.
-Before 2011, capital gains and losses were reported directly on Schedule D. Now, these gains and losses must be reported on Form 8949 and the totals from this form are carried to Schedule D.
+Form 8949, Sales and Other Dispositions of Capital Assets is a relatively new form that was introduced by the IRS in 2011.
+Before 2011, capital gains and losses on the disposal of capital assets (i.e. stock and bonds) were reported directly on Schedule D. Now, gains and losses on capital assets are reported on both Form 8949 and Schedule D. The totals on Form 8949 are carried to Schedule D.

 If you receive one or more payments from the sale of your business in the year following the year of sale, it is an installment sale and Form 6252 must be filed.

-Keep in mind, recaptured depreciation, (including the first year expensing deduction, also called the Section 179 deduction) must be reported in the year of sale as ordinary income, even if you receive no payment until the following year.
+Keep in mind, recaptured depreciation for all related property sold, (including the first year expensing deduction) must be reported in the year of sale as ordinary income even if you receive no payment until the following year.

 Form 4797 is used to figure depreciation recapture.
 Any gain in excess of recapture income on Form 6252 is reported under the installment method.

 For Freelancers and independent Contractors

 - Organize your financial data into one central accounting system on the cloud